(Un)Fair Labor Standards Act: Fighting to end subminimum wages for people with disabilities.

 However, the FLSA does not benefit all employed individuals in the United States.
 In fact, Section 14c of the FLSA specifically allows unfair subminimum wages to be paid to Americans with disabilities.

 Employers who wish to utilize Section 14c must apply for a certificate via an application to the Department of Labor’s Wage and Hour Division.
-Currently, there are almost 1,000 employers in the United States who have received 14c certificates, and around 200 employers awaiting certificate acceptance.
+Currently, there are almost 1,000 employers (Link opens new website) in the United States who have received 14c certificates, and around 200 employers awaiting certificate acceptance.
 These employers include chapters of Goodwill, Easter Seals, ARC, and United Cerebral Palsy.

 Section 14c currently impacts approximately 50,000 people with disabilities.
 Not only are companies paying these employees below the minimum wage, but also, many work in “segregated sheltered workshops,” where they are isolated with little or no contact with non-disabled persons.